cesare-montresor/CarND-Traffic-Sign-Classifier-Project/writeup.md

 It can be described as follows.
 The model have been trained for 40 epochs using a batch size of 32.
 The starting learning rate is 0.001, "increased" with an step of 0.1, when the average increment in accuracy of the last 5 epochs goes below 0.001.
-The default initialisation for the weights is random float with mu of 0 and sigma 0.1, the default keep_prob for the activation layers is 1.0 (disabled)
+The default initialisation for the weights is random float with mu of 0 and sigma 0.1, the default keep_prob for the activation layers is 0.8
 As for the model, it has the following structure:

 - Convolution with 10 filters